Build Plans

 Limited Parameterization Support

-Plans only supports parameterization for Trifacta Classic Flows at this time.
+Plans only support parameterization for Trifacta Classic Flows at this time.

-From the Plan View context menu, select Parameters.
+From the Plan Canvas View context menu, select Parameters.

 To apply an override, select the pencil icon and enter a new value.
 Select Save.